You Earned a Ticket!

 Because of the unequal impact these tests can have on college access, in 2020 the academic senate of the University of California convened a task force to study whether to get rid of them.
 To the surprise of many, the task force recommended keeping them.

-In fact, test scores are better predictors of success for students who are Underrepresented Minority students (URMs), who are first-generation, or whose families are low-income… One consequence of dropping test scores would be increased reliance on HSGPA in admissions.
+In fact, test scores are better predictors of success for students who are Underrepresented Minority students (URMs), who are first-generation, or whose families are low-income… One consequence of dropping test scores would be increased reliance on [High School Grade Point Average (HSGPA)] in admissions.
 The STTF found that California high schools vary greatly in grading standards, and that grade inflation is part of why the predictive power of HSGPA has decreased since the last UC study.

 The COVID-19 pandemic created unequal barriers to SAT and ACT testing.
-With fewer testing sites and limited seating, students from lower-income areas faced particular barriers to test, retest, and potentially improve their scores.
+With fewer testing sites and limited seating, students from lower-income areas faced particular barriers to testing, retesting, and potentially improving their scores.
 The National Association for College Admission and Counseling (NACAC) has called for colleges to reexamine their policies in the wake of the pandemic and beyond.

 Other measures of student performance